lyteword/chspurgeon-tod/volume-7/psalm-143.md

 **Verse 8.** Listening for Lovingkindness.

-1\.Where to listen.
+1\.
+Where to listen.
 At the gates of Scripture; in the halls of meditation; nigh the footsteps of Jesus.

-2\.When to listen.
+2\.
+When to listen.
 "In the morning"; as early and as often as possible.

-3\.How to listen.
+3\.
+How to listen.
 In trustful dependence: "Cause me to hear thy lovingkindness in the morning, for in thee do I trust."

-4\.Why to listen.
+4\.
+Why to listen.
 To "know the way wherein I should walk."— *W. B. H.*

 **Verse 9.** Admirable points in this prayer to be imitated by us.
 There is,

-1\.A sense of danger.
+1\.
+A sense of danger.

-2\.A confession of weakness.
+2\.
+A confession of weakness.

-3\.A prudent foresight.
+3\.
+A prudent foresight.

-4\.A solid confidence:—he expects to be hidden from his foes.
+4\.
+A solid confidence:—he expects to be hidden from his foes.

 **Verse 9.**

-1\.Looking up.
+1\.
+Looking up.

-2\.Lying close.— *W. B. H.*
+2\.
+Lying close.— *W. B. H.*

 **Verse 10.** Two childlike requests—"Teach me...lead me."